lukanetconsult/mage-composer/README.md

-# Magento Composer Plugin
+# Magento Composer

-This plugin will allow you to install packages from magento connect via composer.
+This composer customization will allow you to install packages from magento connect via composer.